Alert Source Discuss

 address emitting log 0xfffffffffffffffffffffffffffffffffffffffe (SYSTEM_ADDRESS)

-topics[1] Closed contract_address (zero prefixed to fill uint256)
+topics[1] address (zero prefixed to fill uint256)

 data amount in Wei (big endian uint256)